remusa/algorithms-practice/concepts/solid.md

 ### Example 1

-- We can use an interface `PaymentProcessor` as a middleware (an abstraction) between a store and the Stripe API.
+- Example a: We can use an interface `PaymentProcessor` as a middleware (an abstraction) between a store and the Stripe API.
 From the store we will call the payment processor interface, and the interface will call the Stripe API.
 This way we can create multiple payment processor interfaces for Stripe, Paypal, etc. using the same API (functions) and the store doesn't have to change.
   - We don't want the high-level code (the store) to depend on the low level code (Stripe and Paypal APIs), so by using an abstraction, the store can use the same functions to call different processors.
 To the store both APIs look the same because both are called the same way.
+- Example b: imagine we have a program which read metadata from a website.
+We would assume that the main component would have to know about a component to download the webpage content, then a component which can read the metadata.
+If we were to take dependency inversion into account, the main component would depend only on an abstract component which can fetch byte data, and then an abstract component which would be able to read metadata from a byte stream.
+The main component would not know about TCP/IP, HTTP, HTML, etc.

 ### Example 2